pippinbarr/cart253-2018/modules/core-variables-and-math/core-variables-and-math.md

 ## .hi[`var`] `meaningOfLife = 42;`

 - First we write the special word `var`
-- Just like `function` means we're going to make a function, `var` means we're going to make a _variable_
+- Just like `function` means we're going to make a function, `var` means we're __declaring a variable__
+- This tells JavaScript we need it to create a new variable (and that we're about to tell it the information it needs to do this)
+- We __only use `var` when we're declaring the variable__ - when we use the variable later, we don't need to write `var` in front of it

 ---